HIGH PERFORMANCE AEROPLANE THEORY

-An EASA HPA course is required by EASA PPL(A) holders who wish to fly an aeroplane classed as a High Performance Aeroplane e.g. TBM, PC12, Cessna Mustang, etc.
+An HPA theory course is required by UK and EASA PPL(A) holders who wish to fly aeroplanes classed as a High Performance such as TBM, PC12, Cessna Mustang, etc.

-The aim of the High Performance Aeroplane Theoretical Knowledge (HPA TK) course is to provide a pilot (without ATPL exam passes) with sufficient knowledge to enter a class/type course for an aeroplane that is defined by EASA as a 'High Performance Aeroplane'.
+The aim of the High Performance Aeroplane Theoretical Knowledge (HPA TK) course is to provide a pilot (without ATPL exam passes) with sufficient knowledge to enter a class or type rating course for an aeroplane that is defined by UK / EASA as 'High Performance'.

 The course uses online training modules to cover the theoretical knowledge which is then reinforced with a 6 hour instructor session.
 The training session is aimed at the practical application for a simulated flight which culminates in a 40 question online paper.

-Once the HPA is completed a certificate is issued and the trainee can start the class/type rating course for their respective type, e.g. TBM, PC12, PA46, Cessna 510, etc.
+Once the HPA course is completed a certificate is issued and the trainee can start the class or type rating course for their respective high performance type, e.g. TBM, PC12, PA46, Cessna 510 etc.